Jadsia/spoontacular-cwt/INDIVIDUAL-PROJECT.md

    b) create a feature branch for the user story

-   c) move the user-story into 'in progess' on Github Project
+   c) move the user-story into `in progress` on Github Project

-   d) implement the user-story
+   d) implement the user-story using TDD

    e) submit a pull-request (PR) with issue(s) implemented for review

    f) if PR is approved, mentor will merge into `master` branch and update Github project.
 The student will deploy to Heroku and go to (9a).
-Otherwise, go back to step (9c)
+Otherwise, go back to step (9d)

-   Note: FYI, if the user story is `As a user, I can create a widget`, then the branch name should be something like _user-creates-widget_ and the feature spec should be _user_creates_widget_spec.rb_.
+   Note: FYI, if the user story is `As a user, I can create a widget`, then the branch name should be something like `user-creates-widget` and the feature spec should be `user_creates_widget_spec.rb`.

 10. create a project video and it should contain the following: